 India Gate - The India Gate, originally known as the All India War Memorial, is a war memorial located along the Rajpath, on the eastern edge of New Delhi’s “ceremonial axis,” formerly called Kingsway.

 Humayun’s Tomb - Humayun’s Tomb is the resting place of Mughal Emperor Humayun in Delhi, India.
-Commissioned by Humayun’s first wife and chief consort, Empress Bega Begum, in 1569-70, it was designed by Persian architects Mirak Mirza Ghiyas and his son, Sayyid Muhammad.
+Commissioned by his first wife and chief consort, Empress Bega Begum, in 1569-70, it was designed by Persian architects Mirak Mirza Ghiyas and his son, Sayyid Muhammad.

 Delhi to Jaipur

 City Palace of Jaipur - Constructed by Maharaja Sawai Jai Singh II, the City Palace reflects a blend of Mughal and Rajput architecture, like most structures in Jaipur.
 The complex spans a large area, occupying one-seventh of Jaipur’s old city.
 It features a series of gardens, buildings, courtyards, a temple, and a museum, showcasing its historical significance and royal elegance.
 The outer boundary was built by Raja Jai Singh, with additional structures added by his successors.
-It also served as the residence for the former Maharaja of Jaipur.

 Jantar Mantar - Jaipur - The Jantar Mantar is a collection of nineteen architectural astronomical instruments built by Rajput king Sawai Jai Singh II, the founder of Jaipur, Rajasthan.
 Completed in 1734, it features the world’s largest stone sundial and is a UNESCO World Heritage site.